One to One Counselling

 At present in the project we do not work with young people who are under eighteen, but if you contact us we will try and sign post you to another service.

 Also, we do not knowingly work with anyone or have or has had sexually offending behaviour, or anyone with convictions against children

 How much does it cost?

-Fees will be discussed with your counsellor on contacting him or her.
-Payment for the first session is taken in cash or cheque at that session.
+Fees will be discussed with your counsellor on contacting them.
+Payment for the first session is taken in cash or through online banking.

 How do I make an initial appointment

 You can do this through email.
 Please email us at firstname.lastname@example.org